Robyn011/HTML_CSS/README.md

 - ``<table></table>`` (table)- wraps the whole table
 - ``<tr></tr>``(TR - table row) - wraps around a set of elements, defining them as belonging to the same row. used in colspan, rowspan, headers
 - ``<th></th>``(TH -table header) - Defines a header for a column. used in colspan, rowspan, scope.
+- ``<td></td>``(TD- table data) = marks the actual bits of data

+In HTML we use the TR element to markup each row, a couple of TR opening and closing tags to make a couple of rows, then we put the content inside of each row.
+Then use the TD element to wrap a cell of content and the image with the image element.
+Including some CSS to make the table look more like something you want.
+We put the content for the header in the first row, wrapping each one in a TH element insead of a TD element.
+TD stands for table data, whilst TH stands for table header.